iutools/iutools/doc/for-devs/test-plan.md

     i.e. you don't have very long lines that correspond to each paragraph.

 Syllabic text that contains some English word with only IU latin chars
-- Enter some syllabics text and add the word 'main' in it (note: all characters in that word are valid Latin IU chars)
+- Enter some syllabics text and add the words 'main content' in it (note: all characters in that word are valid Latin IU chars)
 - Gist that text
 - Check that the text is displayed in the PREFERRED script
 - Check that all Inuktitut romanized words are clickable...
-  - But the English word 'main' is NOT clickable
+  - The English word 'main' is also clickable (because it is made of all ROMAN inuktitut chars) but 'content' is NOT clickable

 Text that contains an INVALID out-of-corpus word
 - Enter 'ninuksuk' and Assist Reading